-Legacy offers improved clover production in your high performing perennial pasture systems.
-It is a new large leaf white clover that brings greater persistence and improved year-round production.
+Legacy offers improved clover production in your high performing perennial pasture system.
+It is a large leaf white clover that brings greater persistence and improved year-round production.
 Greater productivity and persistence of clover results in more nitrogen being generated to drive pasture performance.

 A key feature of Legacy is the dry matter production through winter and early spring, which is uncommon in other available white clovers.
 This will increase protein levels in the diet for the grazing animal over a longer period, rather than just during late spring and through into summer.